 Sep 07, 2017· It Took This Coal Miner 14 Years to Secure Black Lung Benefits.
 How Come?
 Despite the federal Black Lung Benefits Act, 70 percent of benefit awards .

 Electrical components in machines used to mine coal Coal mining operations in several states have been known to be responsible for asbestos exposure.
-Some states that have asbestoscontaining coal mines include Minnesota, Arizona, Ohio, Tennessee, Kentucky, Arkansas, Illinois, West Virginia and Virginia.
+Some states that have asbestoscontaining coal mines include Minnesota, Arizona, Ohio, Tennessee, Kentucky, Arkansas, Illinois, West ia and ia.

 Abstract.
 In China, coal mining wastes have traditionally been dumped in coneshaped heaps that have the potential to pollute air, soil and water environments and landscapes through dust generation, leachate production, selfignition and as a consequence of an absence of vegetation cover.